sibabalwemosia24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. Function prints every minutes of the day
 9. Function that prints the 9 times tables
 10. Function add two integers and returns result
+11. Function prints all numbers from n to 98